senzing-garage/serve-grpc/docs/examples.md

 ### Docker example - Using internal, transient SQLite database

+This example shows the simplest use of the Senzing gRPC Server.

-1. This usage has an SQLite database that is baked into the Docker container.
+This usage has an SQLite database baked into the Docker container.
 The container is mutable and the data in the database is lost when the container is terminated.

-   Use this technique for simple tests only.
+:warning: Use this technique for simple tests only.

-   Example:
+1. Start the Senzing gRPC Server.

     ```console
     docker run -it --publish 8261:8261 --rm senzing/serve-grpc